GoogleChromeLabs/iwa-project-templates/README.md

 # IWA project templates

-This project will contain templates that could be used for creation of new Isolated Web Apps (IWAs) projects.
+This project contains templates that could be used for creation of new Isolated Web Apps (IWAs) projects.

 ## Prerequisites